Crescendo

 Personal Connection

 I’ve been deaf in my left ear since I was four.
+My brother and grandmother also struggle with hearing loss.

 Accessibility is core to all three of our lived experiences.
 Designing Crescendo was personal, and every decision was cross-referenced with data from real hearing aid users.